Hammad-Malick/currency_converter/currency-converter/README.md

 - Use `ng serve` for frontend development with hot reload
 - Check browser console for any JavaScript errors
 - Verify API endpoints are accessible

-## License

-MIT License - feel free to use this project for learning and development purposes.